vishalap320/Structured_json/README.md

 ```
 Enter your journal-style text when prompted.

-## How It Works
-Sets up a Groq LLaMA3-70B chat model.

-Sends a system prompt instructing the LLM to return structured, categorized JSON.

-Parses and prints the JSON output for clear readability.

-Handles JSON formatting issues gracefully.

 ## Notes
 Make sure your Groq API key is active and has sufficient quota.